 Your move, Ontario

-Primary Care web conference
+Primary Care Awareness Campaign

 In March, we hosted with Ontario Telemedicine Network a Primary Care web conference that was certified by the College of Family Physicians of Canada and the Ontario Chapter.
 This well-attended conference was an important step toward increasing awareness in the medical community of the ‘regional lottery’ that currently exists for people looking for local specialized health care.
 Our social media campaign highlighted this need for more family physicians who can treat people with SCIs.
-You can view the webcast here.

 Read for action?
 Join our e-community.
 We’ll keep you updated on our activities, and share early opportunities to advocate for people with an SCI and other disabilities.